-The Program will pay for the registration fee for one local sonography conference, chosen by the Program Coordinator during the program.
+The Program will pay for the registration fee for one local sonography conference, chosen by the Program Director during the program.
 All students will be given time off to attend up to two additional local sonography conferences, if held during program hours, but will be required to pay the registration fees.

 - Must be 18 years or older

 - Must have a GPA of 2.8 or higher.